CHCNAV | Make your work more efficient

 OCEANOLOGY INTERNATIONAL 2020

-Register now and meet us at Stand N301 With 50 years of expertise, Oceanology International is the world’s largest ocean technology exhibition and conference.
+OCEANOLOGY CONNECT will start on 1 to 4 December, which is an online exhibition due to the COVID-19.
+With 50 years of expertise, Oceanology International is the world’s largest ocean technology exhibition and conference.
 With over 8,000 attendees targeted for 2020, it is a must-attend event for those involved in exploring, monitoring, developing or protecting the world’s oceans, from seabed to surface and beyond.
-Held in London, Oceanology International has firmly established itself as the world leading ocean technology marine science exhibition and conference.
-Every edition, Oceanology International brings together the latest technologies and thought leaders worldwide.
 Attracting visitors from a variety of industries, including oil & gas, marine renewables and maritime defence, Oceanology International gives the opportunity for buyers and suppliers to do business in one location.
 Oceanology International offers structured networking opportunities to help suppliers establish relationships and secure business on a global scale.2020-12-01

 INTERGEO is the world's largest Exhibition and Conference platform for geoinformation, which will take place from 13 to 15 October in Berlin.
 The exhibition area presents the latest developments in geographical information systems, surveying instruments, navigation technology, data processing, disaster response, municipal planning… Come meet us at booths C26.61 and C26.58 to learn about CHCNAV latest GNSS and Mobile Mapping technologies and applications.
 We look forward to seeing you there!2020-10-13